cornerstonejs/dicomParser/README.md

 I have used many DICOM parsing libraries over the years and most of them either hide the underlying byte stream from you or make it really difficult to access.
 There are times when you need to access the bytes  - and there is no reason to make it hard to do.
-A few examples of the need for this include when you are dealing with UN VR's, private data and implicit little endian transfer syntaxes (which unfortunately are widely being used) and you don't have a complete data dictionary.
+A few examples of the need for this include when you are dealing with UN VR's, private data and implicit little endian transfer syntaxes (which unfortunately are still widely being used) and you don't have a complete data dictionary.
 This library addresses this issue by not even trying to parse the data and doing it on demand.
 So what you get from a parse is basically a set of pointers to where the data for each element is in the byte stream and then you call the function you want to extract the type you want.
-An awesome side effect of this is that you don't need a data dictionary to parse a file.
-Usually you know which elements you want to access and know what type they are so data dictionary based parsers create more problems than they actually solve.
-Additionally, it really isn't the clients job to know what data dictionary a given data set may need - in this day and age the Image Archive should manage that and hide such complexity from the clients.
+An awesome side effect of this is that you don't need a data dictionary to parse a file even if it uses implicit little endian.
+Usually you know which elements you want to access and know what type they are so designing your parser around a data dictionary is just adding unnecessary complexity.
+Additionally, it really isn't the clients job to know what data dictionary a given data set may need - in this day and age the Image Archive should manage this complexity by managing the data dictionary and providing data in explicit transfer syntaxes.

 _Does not require a data dictionary_